Skip to content

 Quick answers from the practice.

-- Depends on the operational consequence of downtime.
-Bronze (4.5%) suits buildings where downtime is irritating but not consequential.
-Silver (6.5%) is the most common choice for premium residential and commercial.
-Gold (8%) is for hospitality, healthcare and government estates where the operations team needs same-day response.
-Mission-Critical (10–12%) is reserved for hospitals, broadcast and 24/7 operational facilities.
-Run the AMC Selector tool for a guided recommendation.
+Depends on the operational consequence of downtime.
+Bronze suits buildings where downtime is irritating but not consequential.
+Silver is the most common choice for premium residential and commercial.
+Gold is for hospitality, healthcare and government estates where the operations team needs same-day response.
+Mission-Critical is reserved for hospitals, broadcast and 24/7 operational facilities.
+Run the AMC Selector tool for a guided recommendation; the programme is scoped and priced in writing after review.

-- Three diagnostic questions.
+Three diagnostic questions.
 (1) Ask for the actual spares list — by SKU, with the warehouse address.
 A real AMC has this in writing.
 (2) Ask for the parts replacement clause — if it says 'replacements billed separately', the pool is not included.
-(3) Compare the rate against installed value — anything below 4% is almost certainly excluding the pool.
+(3) Compare on what is included, not headline price — a quote far below the market is almost certainly excluding the pool.

-- Three years is materially better for both parties.
-The integrator can hold a properly-sized parts pool, invest in the configuration baseline, and recover the onboarding cost across the term.
-The owner gets stable pricing and continuity of engineering knowledge.
+Three years is materially better for both parties.
+The integrator can hold a properly-sized parts pool, invest in the configuration baseline, and recover the onboarding effort across the term.
+The owner gets continuity of engineering knowledge and a stable programme.
 One-year AMCs are reserved for test engagements.

-- Yes — and we routinely take over AMC for systems we did not install.
-The takeover audit takes 2-3 engineering days, produces an assessment of the existing system, documents the missing configuration baselines, and prices the AMC against the audit findings.
-Pricing on a takeover AMC is typically 1-1.5 percentage points above the equivalent tier on systems we built ourselves, reducing once baselines are normalised.
+Yes — and we routinely take over AMC for systems we did not install.
+The takeover audit takes 2-3 engineering days, produces an assessment of the existing system, documents the missing configuration baselines, and scopes the AMC against the audit findings.
+A takeover AMC carries a little more effort in the first year while baselines are rebuilt, easing once they are normalised; the scope and a written estimate follow the audit.

-- On-site stocked spares (not warehouse-based), 4h SLA on critical tickets with 24/7 on-call coverage, monthly preventive visits with documented checklists, configuration baselines audited to SOC2-class discipline, dedicated engineer assignment so the same person knows the building.
+On-site stocked spares (not warehouse-based), response targets documented for critical tickets, contracted critical-hours support, monthly preventive visits with documented checklists, configuration baselines audited to SOC2-class discipline, dedicated engineer assignment so the same person knows the building.
 Reference deliveries: Tinsukia Medical College ELV, Capital Cultural Hall Kohima, AP Legislative Assembly.

 / What to do next